 All forms of physical activity improve your self confidence, elevate your mood, increase your stamina and boost your energy, all of which contribute to enhanced sex drive.

-Final Thoughts for Natural Ways to Boost Your Sex Drive
+Final Thoughts on Natural Ways to Boost Your Sex Drive

-- If you are an underweight female, gain enough weight so that you are ovulating regularly.
+If you are an underweight female, gain at least enough weight so that you are menstruating regularly.

-- Aim for 11 mg of zinc per day from food sources from the list above.
-If you need a high quality. zinc supplement recommendation contact me.
+Aim for 11 mg of zinc per day from food sources from the list above.